clopidogrel (as clopidogrel hydrogen sulfate) and aspirin

 steroids, including hydrocortisone

 uricosuric medicines, which may be used to treat gout, such as probenecid

-methotrexate, a medicine used to treat cancer or arthritis
+methotrexate, used to treat cancer or arthritis

 bupropion, fluoxetine, fluvoxamine and moclobemide, medicines used to treat depression